 For best growth, plant caladiums in well-drained soil with a pH between 6.0 and 6.5.
 A 2- to 3-inch layer of pine bark mulch or compost should be incorporated into the soil to improve soil aeration, drainage, and organic matter content.
 Root and foliage growth will be limited unless the soil is well aerated.
-Also, incorporate a complete fertilizer such as 8-8-8 at a rate of 1 to 2 lb per 100 ft2 of bed area (2 Tbsp per ft2).
+Also, incorporate a complete fertilizer such as 8-8-8 at a rate of 1 to 2 lb per 100 square feet of bed area (2 tablespoons per square foot).
 Plant tubers 2 inches deep and 8 inches apart for small tubers and 12 inches apart for large tubers.
 Both roots and shoots emerge from the top of the tuber; place the knobby side up.

 Mulch with a 2- to 3-inch layer of organic material to conserve moisture and keep the soil cool.
-Soil temperatures over 85 oF can result in leaves with more green color and less of the highly prized, brilliant colors.
+Soil temperatures over 85°F can result in leaves with more green color and less of the highly prized, brilliant colors.
 High levels of nitrogen fertilization can produce the same effect.
 Caladiums are heavy feeders of potash and phosphorus and must have ample moisture and summer feeding of fertilizer in order to produce good tubers for the next growing season.
-Apply 1 Tbsp of 5-10-10 fertilizer per ft2 every 4 to 6 weeks during the growing season.
-For individual plants, use a heaping tablespoonful; for plants grown in containers, use a level Tsp per pot.
+Apply 1 tablespoon of 5-10-10 fertilizer per square foot every 4 to 6 weeks during the growing season.
+For individual plants, use a heaping tablespoonful; for plants grown in containers, use a level teaspoon per pot.
 Do not allow fertilizer to contact the leaves.
 Water thoroughly after fertilization to prevent fertilizer burn.
 Caladiums are not drought tolerant and should be watered on a regular basis.

 Sometimes plants will produce a bloom which is similar to a Jack-in-the-Pulpit or calla lily.
 Most home gardeners prefer to remove the bloom since it takes away energy from the foliage and reduces tuber size.